FranciszekMecka/interview-login-app/README.md

 # Maven Spring Project with Tests

-This project is a Maven-based Spring application that includes unit tests and integration tests.
+This project is a Maven-based Spring application that includes tests.

 ## Prerequisites